ademcdev/ProjectAi/README.md

 ## Contributing

 Contributions to the Virtual Assistant project are welcome!
 If you'd like to contribute, please fork the repository, create a new branch for your changes, and submit a pull request.
-For questions or suggestions regarding Virtual Assistant, please contact [Adem Çambel] at [ranexcdev@gmail.com].
+For questions or suggestions regarding Virtual Assistant, please contact Adem Çambel at ranexcdev@gmail.com.

 ## License